CLSherrod/clsherrod.github.io/about.md

 <div style="width:20%; margin:0 auto;" align="right" markdown="1">
 ![Image](assets/images/avatar.webp){:.circle.shadow}
 </div>
-## Retired
+## Retired Entrepreneur
-I’m a retired private business owner that has sold everything from software, real estate, info-products, and the owner of a marketing agency with the core team based in Manila Philipines.
+I’m a retired private business owner that has sold everything from software, real estate, info-products, and the owner of a marketing agency with a distributed team in Philipines, Ireland, Panama, and India.

+Since I became a full-time entrepreneur in 1996 after five years in the corporate world I’ve learned a lot from my successes and especially failures.
+I have written my business books and articles here to give back to the community of entrepreneurs.
+My early mentors helped me understand business and now its my turn to share my experience.

 ## Business Philosophy
 Learn about my [Dolphin Entreprenuer philosophy in business](https://socapglobal.com/2017/08/forget-shark-tank-dolphin-entrepreneur-instead/) that I wrote for Social Capital Markets formally Conscious Company Magazine.

-Since I became a full-time entrepreneur in 1996 after five years in the corporate world I’ve learned a lot from my successes and especially failures.
-I have written the books below to share my experience on generating a business idea and on hiring virtual workers that I believe is the core of what you need to know to be successful in business.

-Since I became a full-time entrepreneur in 1996 after five years in the corporate world I’ve learned a lot from my successes and especially failures.
-I have written two books and some articles to share my experience on generating a business idea and on hiring virtual workers that I believe is the core of what you need to know to be successful in business.
+## Author
+As a retired entrepreneur I enjoy writing and expat life in México.

+I've written two business books:
+- How To Create New Business Ideas Based On What You Love
+- Hiring Virtual Workers

+And I write a weekly newsletter for people retired in a foreign country.